 Not every home that smells like mildew suffers from Dirty Sock Syndrome.
 You will need to rule out other possibilities before assuming the problem lies in your air conditioner.

 For starters, make sure your system drainage pans are empty.
 If they’re full, empty them immediately and clear any blocked drainage lines.
 Check your AC’s filter to make sure it’s providing adequate filtration and that it isn’t damp.
 If it’s dirty or wet, replace it.

-After performing these basic tasks, if you still notice the moldy smell coming from your AC, you should contact Wood Air Conditioning and let the experts take over from there.
+After performing these basic tasks, if you still notice the moldy smell coming from your AC, you should contact Wood Air Conditioning & Plumbing and let the experts take over from there.

 Many people worry about Dirty Sock Syndrome causing health problems.
 Fortunately, the musty odor coming from your HVAC system isn’t inherently dangerous.
 It’s simply caused by mildew and bacteria.
 However, health problems may arise if mold grows in the system.

 Mold in your HVAC system poses a risk to everyone in the household.
 Most people experience chronic coughing and wheezing, although family members with allergies and asthma may have more severe symptoms.
 Keep in mind, though, that just because you have Dirty Sock Syndrome doesn’t mean your home is infested with mold.

 Image provided by Shutterstock